Azure/azure-openapi-validator/README.md

 # azure-openapi-validator

-For deep-dive on this tool, please see https://aka.ms/lintdiff.
+For a deep-dive on this tool, please see https://aka.ms/lintdiff.

 `azure-openapi-validator`, aka `LintDiff`, is a linter for Azure OpenAPI specifications.
 It is an extension of [autorest](https://github.com/Azure/autorest) and supports [spectral](https://github.com/stoplightio/spectral)